-There are more ways than ever to finance a car, read our guide to see which might be the best fit for you…
+There are more ways than ever to finance a car.
+Read our guide to find the best fit for you…

 What do I need to consider when choosing a car finance option?

 How strong is your credit score?
-With better credit, you’ll be eligible for more deals – and you’ll get better interest rates too.
-This might make a personal loan a more cost-effective way to purchase a car, compared to other types of finance.
-If you have a weaker credit score alternative types of car finance, such as hire purchase, could be cheaper
+With better credit, you’ll be eligible for more deals at better interest rates too.
+This might make a personal loan more cost-effective.
+If you have a weaker credit score, alternative car finance, such as hire purchase, could be cheaper.

 Do you want to own the car at the end of the finance deal?
-Would you prefer to have higher monthly repayments but own your car outright, or pay less each month but not own your car until the end of the deal term?
-With a loan you’ll own your car from day one when you pay for it, but with a PCP deal or with leasing you won’t own the car for the duration of the plan
+Decide whether you’d prefer to have higher monthly repayments but own your car outright (paying off a car loan or hire purchase, for example).
+Or pay less each month but not necessarily own your car at the end of the deal term (leasing or PCP).

 How much money can you spare for an initial deposit?
-If you can put down a bigger deposit, you’re likely to get better terms for hire purchase
+If you can put down a bigger deposit, it should reduce your monthly payments.

 Personal contract purchase (PCP)

-Flexibility: PCP gives you plenty of options – once your term ends, you can buy your car for a reduced fee, get a new PCP deal, or simply return the car and walk away.
-You can also end the deal early by paying off the difference between the car’s current value and the amount you still owe
+Flexibility: Once your term ends, you can buy your car for a reduced fee, get a new PCP deal, or simply return the car and walk away.

 Hire Purchase (HP)

-A hire purchase means you’ll make monthly payments to your lender – but technically, you’re paying to hire the car from them.
-You’ll only own the car outright once the contract term has ended and you’ve made all payments.
-Typically HP is offered on cars worth £10,000 or more.
+You’ll make monthly payments to your lender and only own the car outright once you’ve made all payments.
+Typically, HP is offered on cars worth £10,000 or more.

-Flexibility of deals: You can tailor the length of the deal to your requirements – choose a longer deal with lower monthly payments, or a shorter deal to reduce the amount you pay overall
+Flexibility: You can tailor the length of the deal to your requirements.
+For example, you could choose a longer deal with lower monthly payments

 Personal Contract Hire (PCH)